DarrenTangent/esc_ascenda_project/server/README.md

 ## Integration with External APIs

 The server is designed to integrate with external APIs like Ascenda's hotel booking API.
 Currently using mock data, but the structure is in place to easily integrate real APIs by updating the service files.

-To integrate with real APIs:
-1. Add your API keys to the `.env` file
-2. Update the service files (`destinationService.js` and `hotelService.js`) to make actual API calls
-3. Implement proper error handling for external API failures

 ## Testing